 How to Make Use of Knowledge Management at Your Startup

-Nowadays customers prefer to use a self-service portal instead of speaking to a company representative.
-So, it’s a good idea to create a self-service knowledge base with enough support content to pre-answer the most common customer questions.
+Nowadays, customers prefer to use a self-service portal instead of speaking to a company representative.
+So, it’s a good idea to create a self-service knowledge base with enough supporting content to pre-answer the most common customer questions.
 By the way, to decide which topics to write on, just look at your support tickets.

 A self-service portal with FAQs

 Speaking of questions, customers now use multiple channels to request support—social media, web, mobile, etc. The problem is, they get frustrated when they have to explain their issue over and over again.
 So, when shopping for KM tools or a full-blown KM system, choose a solution that integrates all of your customer support channels into one.